 - Lose excess weight and get regular physical activity

-- Schedule checkups: Look for a family practitioner near me in Arkansas to have your cholesterol levels checked on a regular basis, especially if you have risk factors.
+- Schedule checkups: Look for a family practitioner near me in Arkansas to have your cholesterol levels checked regularly, especially if you have risk factors.